 Stick around through the credits of “The Take.”
 Yeah, that’s Idris Elba, the film’s star, crooning the title tune — “The Road Less Traveled.”

 “We’re running the city down,” he growls.
-And before one runs his movie down, a pause, please, for just how retro and cool that lyrical phrase is.
+And before one runs his movie down, a pause, please, for just how retro and lyrical that phrase is.

 It nicely complements a movie that can boast of a couple of cool scenes — a Parisian thriller about terrorism, riots and the Paris underworld of pickpockets, immigrants and rogue CIA agents.

 The two lightest moments are about picking pockets.
 In the opener, the old mis-direction play — a hustler (Richard Madden) hires a beautiful woman to walk naked through a crowd of Paris tourists, who turn their attention and cell phones on her and not on the guy pulling their watches, wallets and passports.

 Another winning moment, Michael, our American wallet-lifter shows just how much mayhem a pickpocket can create in a bar, when he needs to.

 And then there’s a brutal brawl that the guy the French call “The American” (Elba) punches his way out of a French paddy wagon, and a riot cleverly and bravely manipulated into a rescue mission.

 Those are the only clever turns in this otherwise generic action script by Andrew Baldwin and director and co-writer James Watkins.